oils-for-unix/blog-code/catbrain/doc/fast-impl.md

 Although then it wouldn't be as extensible/programmable?

+## WebAssembly

+### WASM 1

+- It's perfectly possible to implement you rown GC, but put it inside the VM.

+### WASM2

+anyref - A reference to any garbage-collected object funcref - A reference to a function externref - A reference to a host (JavaScript) object eqref - A reference type that supports equality testing i31ref - A special reference type for efficiently representing small integers

+- Small strings can be i31ref I think?
+- anyref is for Obj

+So you only use 2 of htose

+Not sure about eqref - is that for symbols?

 ## 2024 Notes

 - Hm should have immediate string / small string optimization